procount/pinn/README_PINN.md

 PINN v2.5.3+ includes new firmware, kernel and drivers to support the new Pi3B+ model.
 Whilst this firmware will allow PINN to run on all RPi models, some older OSes may not yet be compatible and will not boot from PINN.
 So when booting on models older than the 3B+, PINN's firmware can be downgraded so that these older OSes can still boot from PINN.
-On first startup on an older RPi model, PINN will automatically downgrade the firmware.
+Prior to v3.2.4, On first startup on an older RPi model, PINN will automatically downgrade the firmware.
 It will need upgrading manually if you want to use the latest firmware.
+From v3.2.4 onwards, the automatic downgrade has been removed and it must be downgraded manually if required.

 Once PINN's firmware has been downgraded, it will no longer run on the RPi3B+.
 To run it on a RPI3B+ again it is first necessary to upgrade the firmware on an older model.
 There is a menu item on the Archival menu to upgrade or downgrade PINN's firmware accordingly. it is disabled on the RPi 3B+